 The academic method of learning is universal and also economical.
 It saves you time and money and the trouble of trying to build what you need out of bits and pieces from various workshops by different instructors who only teach their own "approach", instead of the classical foundation.
 Different instructors' personal approaches and their often complicated palettes may 'clash' with each other and result in confusion and unclear direction for the students.
 It is like attempting to learn how to write using both hands at the same time.
 How far would you go?

-I was very fortunate to study in Russia at the Russian Academy of Arts (est.1757).
+Since 1974 through 1990, I was very fortunate to study and receive the distinguished art degrees from the Russian Academy of Arts (est.1757).

 My friend Michael Novak, the Templeton Prize recipient and world-renowned American scholar, once stated: "One good thing that came out of the Iron Curtain, was the Russian outstanding art education!"